EdDataScienceEES/tutorial-zmancekpali/tut_template.md

 1. Go to the [Credentials page of the Google Maps Platform](https://console.cloud.google.com/projectselector2/google/maps-apis/credentials?utm_source=Docs_CreateAPIKey&utm_content=Docs_maps-backend) and select "Create project".
 2. Pick a name for it, and ignore the organisation ('No organisation' is fine for the purposes of this tutorial).
-3. Press "Create" and copy the API key it provides you (e.g. mine is  AIzaSyDnersipSvcXuK4tCDbr8NOpa-qsrYf9pc), and add it into your script like so:
+3. Press "Create" and copy the API key it provides you, and add it into your script like so:
 ```r
 ggmap::register_google(key = "your key here", write = TRUE) #register your own Google API Key here
 ```
-If you can't get your key to work for any reason, feel free to use mine to complete the tutorial.
+If you can't get your key to work for any reason, feel free to use mine to complete the tutorial (AIzaSyDnersipSvcXuK4tCDbr8NOpa-qsrYf9pc).

-To complete the setup, import the two datasets like so:
+To complete the setup, import the two datasets:
 ```r
 leaves <- read.csv("Data/traits_analysis.csv")
 bugs <- read.csv("Data/bugs.csv")